NBS-LLC/random-action-tester/README.md

 > python main.py # Execute in a new shell
 ```

-Executes a `WORKFLOW_COUNT` number of workflows, using `STEP_COUNT` number of elements per workflow.
+Executes a `WORKFLOW_COUNT` number of workflows, using `STEP_COUNT` number of steps per workflow.

+A workflow ends immediately if the `END_GOAL` step is encountered.

 Results are sent to standard out in the following format (example workflow run):